 Madagascar: protecting biodiversity

 The Swiss NGO ProAct Network believes a motivated rural community is the best defence against the destruction of biodiversity.
-This conviction guided a project funded by the Audemars Piguet Foundation in Ranobe, to the west of the island.
+This conviction guided a project funded by the Audemars Piguet Foundation in Ranobe, to the south-east of the island.

 Ten sites identified as high priority have benefited from a programme involving the replanting of traditional varieties.
 The crops from this rehabilitated land, an ecotourism initiative, and the creation of commercial outlets for the crops has enabled the local inhabitants concerned to increase their income.

 In the Cerrado, a vast savannah ravaged by mining activity, burning campaigns and monoculture, the Audemars Piguet Foundation is financing the creation of family nurseries and a training cycle for young farmers.
 These initiatives are part of a programme by the Entraide Protestante Suisse (EPER - Swiss Interchurch Aid) designed to help families recreate the biodiversity of their lands and escape from poverty.

 The Audemars Piguet Foundation has made a major contribution to a global programme in El Salvador initiated by One Drop, the NGO set up by Guy Laliberté, founder of Cirque du Soleil.
 The Foundation has planted twelve thousand trees - to slow down the erosion that is causing water sources to run dry and to supply families with fresh produce - built 200 economically efficient wood-fuelled cooking stoves, and delivered training to 500 young people through educational workshops.

 India : “Trees are my best friends”

 The project initiated by the NGO “Humana People to People” started with the creation of nurseries in ten towns in Haryana and Madhya Pradesh.